abboudl/Chik-p/0-Initial-Setup-Stage/readme.md

 ## Objectives
 Welcome!
 The objective of this module to complete a number of important prerequisites to the **Infrastructure Build Process**.
 More specifically, we will:
-1. Create a LastPass Account for the CTF
+1. Create a LastPass Account for Your CTF
 2. Create a Google Account and a Google Cloud Platform (GCP) Project for Your CTF
 3. Set up the CTF Management VM
 4. Create a Gcloud Service Account and Activate it